List of television programmes broadcast by TVB

 As Television Broadcasts Limited (TVB) is Hong Kong's largest television station, the television programmes it broadcasts form a major part of popular culture in Hong Kong.
-TVB programmes have major social and culture effects on the Hong Kong populace, influencing fashion, hairstyles, speech patterns and public attitudes.
-Its programmes have been and continue to be exported to many Chinese-speaking communities around the world; such as Mainland China, Taiwan, Macau, Singapore, Malaysia, Philippines, Japan, United States, Canada, Australia, South Korea, India and most of Europe (including England), via satellite, video cassettes, VCDs and DVDs and now Internet.
+TVB programmes have major societal and cultural effects on the Hong Kong populace, influencing fashion, hairstyles, speech patterns and public attitudes.
+Its programmes have been and continue to be exported to many Chinese-speaking communities around the world, including Mainland China, Taiwan, Macau, Singapore, Malaysia, the Philippines, Japan, the United States, Canada, Australia, South Korea, India and most of Europe (including the United Kingdom) via satellite, video cassettes, VCDs, DVDs and the internet.